 2. Paper Plates Make Great Percussion Instruments

 Is your toddler musically inclined?
-Make a homemade tambourine by placing some beans on a plate, stapling another plate on top of it, and voila—you’re ready to rock with the whole DIY jam band.
+Make a homemade tambourine by placing some beads or buttons on a plate, stapling another plate on top of it, and voila—you’re ready to rock with the whole DIY jam band.

 3. Beach Towels Are Great for Pretend Play AND Learning

 These fluffy beach must-haves don’t need to be relegated to solely the shoreline.
 Is your tot in the mood for some pretend play?
 A beach towel serves as an excellent cape for your little superhero in the making!
 It can also serve as a pillow or back support when rolled up, or create shelter from the sun when hung over a tree branch.
 Ready for some science fun?
 Let your toddler use a smaller towel to explore how the wind makes it move!